ptravnik/Retro_CALC/README.md

 1. Arduino SD card reader; this version is for Uno, but runs on Mega with pins 10-13 using Soft SPI
 1. Piezo speaker on line 9
 1. Hardware keyboard on lines A0-A4
 1. LCD screen 128x64 pixels on SPI

+The code development for this version is currently suspended and is likely to be deprecated.

 ## The SECOND mockup version:

 1. ESP32 Dev Module
-1. Micro SD card reader
+1. Micro SD card reader on VSPI 5, 18, 19, 23
-1. Hardware keyboard on lines A0-A4
+1. Hardware keyboard on lines 25-27 and 32, 33; pin 34 is used for power switch
-1. LCD screen 128x64 pixels on SPI
+1. LCD screen 128x64 pixels on HSPI 12-15
 1. Arduino Micro Pro 3.3V, 8 MHz as a "keyboard/mouse injector"

-The code is partially ported and tested ESP-32 platform.
-Production PCBs from China are delayed due to Novel Coronavirus outbreak.
+The code is partially ported and tested on the ESP-32 platform.
+Production PCBs from China are delayed due to Novel Coronavirus outbreak; Keyboard PCB has been received, assembled and tested.

 # Build Instructions